wyrover/avchat/README.md

 # chatserver
-An sample chatserver/client based on windows IOCP and c++.
+A simple chatserver/client based on windows IOCP and c++.